makebreak/FunkyRadios/README.md

 # Project Summary

-This is a project I did for a Physical Computing class with Danne Woo.
+This is a project I did for a Physical Computing class with Danne Woo in Spring 2018.

 I built a radio system that can be used in live performances.
 I used two Adafruit Feather m0 RFM69 radios and uploaded code to them using the Arduino IDE that we learned to use in class.